 You may be thinking, “If I want to travel in 2021 or 2022, why should I book now?
 Shouldn’t I wait to see what the situation is?”
 While the second part of that rhetorical question is answered below, the answer to the first is because of availability.
-When COVID-19 hit, a wave of cancellations swept through the travel industry, but many people were also willing to push their travel dates into next year or 2022.
-That means there may be entire weeks to months at hotels, resorts, and popular destinations that are already filling up.
+When COVID-19 hit, a wave of cancellations swept through the travel industry, but many people were also willing to push their travel dates into 2021 or 2022.
+That means there may be entire weeks to months at hotels, resorts, and popular destinations that have already filled up.
 So if you want to guarantee good travel dates and access to the accommodations and activities of your choice, it’s better to book soon to guarantee availability.

 Flexible cancellation and postponement policies

 Everyone from airlines to cruises to tour operators have changed their policies pertaining to booking, postponing, or canceling a service, making them more flexible than ever.
 The exact policies vary by company, but the gist with most is that, within a set amount of time, you can easily cancel or change dates for your travel with no extra fees.
 You can even find “book now and decide later” policies that allow you to book a trip without set dates and just wait and see when the best time to travel is.
-The new policies are extremely consumer-oriented and make it so easy to adjust your travel plans for these rapidly changing times; if there’s a sudden surge of COVID-19 cases in your area right before your trip or the destination you were planning to visit decides to shut down again, you can change plans.
+The new policies are extremely consumer-oriented and make it extremely easy to adjust your travel plans for these rapidly changing times; if there’s a sudden surge of COVID-19 cases in your area right before your trip or the destination you were planning to visit decides to shut down again, you can change plans.
 Knowing that you’re not going to be saddled with fees and extra charges for changing travel dates makes it easier to take the jump and book a trip.

 Great deals and rates